gomorpheus/morpheus-docs/monitoring/checks.rst

 Check Servers
 -------------

 On a base installation of |morpheus| a single `check server` is installed on the appliance.
 This is used for running any custom user checks.
-This services connects to the provided rabbitmq services and can be moved off or even scaled horizontally onto sets of check servers.
+This service connects to the provided rabbitmq services and can be moved off or even scaled horizontally onto sets of check servers.
 All other checks that are related to provisioned containers or VMs are executed by the installed agent on the guest OS or Docker host.

 Check types
 -----------